-Volatile end to the quarter for global equities as markets rattled by mixed central bank messages
+July saw a volatile end to the quarter for global equities as markets were rattled by mixed central bank messages.

 The volatility in bond markets has begun to spill over into equity markets with bond proxy sectors (those with similar characteristics to bonds such as telecoms and utilities) initially hit the hardest.

 Looking ahead to the second half of the year, despite the recent central bank commentary, we don’t expect a notable shift in policy.
 Although the Federal Reserve (Fed) raised rates again in June, we suspect the Fed will assess the incoming data over the coming months and are unlikely to consider moving again until the end of the year.
 It is hard to see the Fed moving to tighten again purely on grounds of financial stability, particularly with US inflation still below target, and real growth weak.

 The IMF recently downgraded its 2017 US GDP growth forecast (to 2.1%), citing the diminishing prospects for fiscal stimulus this year.
 With expectations low, equity markets could respond positively should we see a concerted effort from the Trump administration to revive fiscal stimulus plans over the summer.
 However, this seems unlikely given the amount of political capital already spent attempting to (unsuccessfully) push through healthcare reforms.

 US equity valuations continue to look relatively stretched, something Fed Chair Yellen referred to this week, on “standard metrics” like price/earnings ratios.
 With the Fed looking to gradually withdraw stimulus and share buybacks, another key driver behind US equities in recent years, on the decline, corporate earnings will need to replace QE as the main driver, if share prices are to maintain current high levels.